 Meteorologist and Tour Guide

+I am currently a travel meteorologist where I provide on-site weather support for professional golf tournaments, home Notre Dame football games, as well as a handful of concerts.
+The main golf tours I work for are the LPGA and the PGA Champions Tours.
+My main focus at these events is the safety of everyone involved from a weather standpoint.
+Lightning safety is the main concern for these outdoor events, and sometimes it is necessary to evacuate when thunderstorms get too close.
+Traveling a lot to different golf tournaments has allowed me to explore some pretty interesting places around the world outside of the US including Taiwan, France, and Scotland.
 I started storm chasing outside of the local area starting in the spring of 2012.
 The first tornado I saw was an EF4 near Lyons, KS on April 14, 2012.
 It was at this moment that I knew I would be storm chasing for the rest of my life.
-Storm chasing has allowed me to link what I have learned in the college classroom to what I observe out in the field.
 I find great joy in helping others learn as well as learning new things myself from others.
 Storm chasing has also stimulated my interest in photography.
 While I find many different atmospheric phenomena amazing to photograph, my favorite thing to photograph will always be lightning.
 Outside of weather, some of my hobbies include riding my motorcycle, playing golf, and hiking.
 I consider myself very down to earth and easy to get along with.
 I look forward to sharing my passion of storms with you as we hunt for some of the most beautiful scenes our atmosphere has to offer!